ansible/ansible/docs/docsite/rst/user_guide/playbooks_environment.rst

         PATH: '{{ rbenv_root }}/bin:{{ rbenv_root }}/shims:{{ rbenv_plugins }}/ruby-build/bin:{{ ansible_env.PATH }}'

 .. note::
-   ``environment:`` is not currently supported for Windows targets ``environment:`` does not affect Ansible itself, ONLY the context of the specific task action and
-                    this does not include Ansible's own configuration settings.
+   ``environment:`` does not affect Ansible itself, ONLY the context of the specific task action and this does not include Ansible's own configuration settings.

 .. seealso::